 The International Baccalaureate Organization was founded in the 1960s, resulting from an effort to establish a common curriculum and university entry credential for geographically mobile students.
 It is a chartered foundation under Swiss civil code with headquarters in Geneva, Switzerland.

 Cleveland High School was authorized as an IB World School in 2000.
-Since then, we have worked to embrace the mission of the IB to "develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect" by encouraging all CHS students to engage in challenging courses across the curriculum.
+Since then, we have worked to embrace the mission of the International Baccalaureate to "develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect" by offering all CHS students opportunities to engage in relevant and authentic academic coursework across the curriculum.
 In addition to participating in globally-minded academic course offerings, students have the opportunity to register for formal assessment to earn a full IB Diploma, or an IB Certificate in one or more Diploma Programme Courses.